OCTRI/ember-i18next/README.md

     backend: {
       // any options supported by i18next-xhr-backend
     },
-    rejectError: false // set to true to catch yourself errors when initializing i18next lib },
+    // set to true if you want to catch errors when initializing i18next
+    rejectError: false
+  },
   APP: {
     // ...